GulAli-N/Hello-World-reader-app/README.md

 ### What didn't go as planned?

 - I struggled particularly with the filebeat.yml template as there were many factors that had to be tweaked.
-Also some idiosyncracies to deal with such as code copy pasted from guidance websites that raised errors when running the file, solved by physically re-typing the identical code manually, a tip from another team member.
+Also some idiosyncracies to deal with such as code/copy pasted from guidance websites that raised errors when running the file, solved by physically re-typing the identical code manually, a tip from another team member.
 The filebeat.yml template file settings were also a challenge and I needed assistance from team members to get it set correctly.
 The use of terraform was also not completely understood and it was not implemented in the final solution.
 I also didn't manage to get the app to print the contents of the environment variable to the terminal.

 ### Possible improvements for future challenges.